YihanDu/starter-hugo-academic/content/authors/admin/_index.md

 -------

-I will join the ESD pillar at Singapore University of Technology and Design (SUTD) as a tenure-track assistant professor (endowed position) in August 2025. <font color="red">I am actively looking for Ph.D. students with full scholarship (2025 Fall or 2026 Spring), research interns, and visiting scholars.</font> If you are interested in working with me, feel free to email me with your CV, and several sentences describing your background and available time period.
+I will join the ESD pillar at Singapore University of Technology and Design (SUTD) as a tenure-track assistant professor in August 2025. <font color="red">I am actively looking for Ph.D. students with full scholarship (2025 Fall or 2026 Spring), research interns, and visiting scholars.</font> If you are interested in working with me, feel free to email me with your CV, and several sentences describing your background and available time period.

 I am a hands-on mentor.
 I co-mentored two undergraduate students with my Ph.D. advisor before, and both projects were published on top conferences NeurIPS and ICLR (the student is the first author).